ragley/Ragleys-STR/README.md

 # Ragley's Skyrim Together Reborn Testing Repo

 I am fairly new to wabbajack and also github so bear with me, and let me know if theres improvements to make.
 I will be updating this when I make changes, and/or find more mods.
 Likely I'll be adding more soon.
+I apologize for the hoop-jumping to get the install working properly, part is due to me being new at wabbajack lists, part due to mod author permissions, and part due to issues with STR.
+I hope you'll bear with me, I will do my best to walk you through it.

+## Troubleshooting
+You can reach me through the discord to help with troubleshooting, as well as talk with other people using the modpack.
-Feel free to join the discord: https://discord.gg/xTr26KDndy
+Feel free to join the discord at: https://discord.gg/xTr26KDndy

 ## Included Mod Highlights
 <details>